city-of-baltimore/baltimoreCIP/README.md

-- The budgeted amount and previously appropriated amounts do *not* account for transfers between accounts (transfers are reviewed and approved by the Planning Commission outside the CIP process)
+- The budgeted amount and previously appropriated amounts do *not* account for transfers between accounts (transfers are reviewed and approved by the Planning Commission outside the CIP process).
-- The year funds appear in the capital budget is often not the same year funds are spent.
+- The year funds are *appropriated* in the capital budget is often not the same year funds are *spent* or the year that work is completed.
   Due to constraints on the size of the capital budget, agencies have often needed to set aside funding over a multi-year period to fully fund a large scale capital project.
 - The number and amount of the requested funds and approved capital budget is contingent on the availability of funding from local, state, and federal sources as well as agency-identified needs and commitments.
 - Locations are identified by agencies as part of the initial capital requests submitted to the Department of Planning.
-These prospective locations may include sidewalks, alleys, or buildings where work may or may not have been completed if the budgeted capital funding could not cover the project’s full scope and cost.
+These prospective locations may include sidewalks, alleys, or buildings where work *may or may not* have been completed if the budgeted capital funding could not cover the project’s full scope and cost.

 There are also some differences between the 2008-2013 data and the